Elizabeth is in NCIS LA coming out January 24, 2021.

 Emily was in the short film The Bags, Probably 1971, by thisisyates, at the Los Angeles Filmforum’s Festival of (In)appropriation at the Egyptian Theatre and at the Analogica at the Millennium Film Workshop in Brooklyn, New York.

-E&E performed the youth and adult version of Out of Bounds at the Lied Center of Performing Arts in Omaha, NE as well as the Iowa Artist’s Council.
+Emily and Elizabeth performed the youth and adult version of Out of Bounds at the Lied Center of Performing Arts in Omaha, NE as well as the Iowa Artist’s Council.
 Out of Bounds is a NEFA National Theatre Project award winner for the 2015 fiscal year.